 DUR Board may require:

-(A) recusal of the board member on any discussion or
+(A) recusal of the board member; or

-to avoid or mitigate a potential conflict of interest.
+or mitigate a potential conflict of interest.